Students

 Description: The teaching staff of each line of research will organise at least one specialisation seminar per academic year.
 Whenever funding is available, it will be ensured that researchers from national and international public and private institutions participate in the seminar.
 Spanish and English will be used when inviting foreign teaching staff.
 The aim of these seminars is for students to learn about the advances and achievements that occur in the fields of study and application of their line of research.
 Students must participate in the organisation of the seminar by collaborating in the search for funding and in its development.
 The seminar will be held in March of each academic year.
 This activity supports the achievement of general competence CB14.
 All students must participate in this activity.
 The date of the seminar will be the same for all students of the line of research, without distinction based on type of dedication.

-Control procedure: Attendance at the activity will be controlled by obtaining the signature of the attendees on an attendance sheet.
-Participation in the seminar will be taken into account by the academic committee when drafting the report on the student's activity document.
-During the week after the seminar, students must present a summary of the talks given, which will be assessed by the teaching staff of the line of research.
-For its assessment, the students' ability to summarize and the structure and clarity of the document will be taken into account, among other things.
+Monitoring Procedure: Attendance at the activity will be monitored by collecting attendees' signatures on an attendance sheet.
+Participation in the seminar will be taken into account by the academic committee when drafting the student's activity report.
+During the week following the seminar, students must submit a summary of the talks, which will be assessed by the research faculty.
+Assessment will take into account, among other factors, the student's ability to summarize and the structure and clarity of the document.

 Elaboration of the state of the art